Coagent Networks Revisited: Examples and Applications

-We review how HOC functions using the above notations.
-Starting from the root option policy $\pi^1$, each node chooses a lower level node, i.e. we move from $s_{o,j,d} \to s_{o,j+1,d}$, until we reach $s_{o,N-1,d}$.
-At this level, the node $o^{1:N-1}$ selects a \textit{primitive} action $o^N$ with policy $\pi^N(\cdot|s_{o,N-1})$, which leads us to $s_{o,N,d}$, where $o^N$ is some primitive action.
-Right afterwards, the environment state changes to $s'$ with some transition probability, and the \textit{upward} execution mode is initiated, i.e. $s'_{o,N-1,u}$ where $u$ refers to upward.
-In this phase of execution, the termination functions enter the picture.
-Starting from $\beta_{N-1}(s'_{o,N-1})$, the nodes that have been selected along the previous path (determined by the address $o^{1:N-1}$) decide whether to terminate or not, in reverse order.
-This means if a node is terminated, the termination function of the higher level node (parent) is called.
-Therefore, starting at $s'_{o,N-1,u}$, the state moves from $s'_{o,j+1,u} \to s'_{o,j,u}$ if termination (with probability $\beta_{j+1}(s_{o,j+1})$) is decided.
-This continues up to some level $l+1$, where node $o^{1:l}$ decides to not terminate (with probability $1-\beta_{l}(s_{o,l})$).
-Note $l$ may be zero, which means the root has been called back (and the root never terminates).
-Therefore, the execution mode of $s'_{o,l,u}$ has to change to $d$, i.e. $s'_{o,l,u} \to s'_{o,l,d}$.
-The policy of the option $o^{1:l}$ then selects a new option $o'^{l+1}$, and the downward execution culminates into a possibly new set of options, until the bottom of the tree is reached at some node $o'^{1:N-1}$ with $o'^{1:l} = o^{1:l}$ and state $s'_{o',N-1,d}$.
+We describe the rule $\Delta$ for HOC.
+Starting from the root option policy $\pi^1$ at $s_{o,0,d}$, each node takes and action, moving from $s_{o,j,d} \to s_{o,j+1,d}$.
+Eventually, a node $o^{1:N-1}$ selects a primitive action $a=o^N$ changing the state of the environment to $s'$.
+Then the upward mode is initiated, i.e. $s'_{o,N-1,u}$.
+In this mode, termination functions get selected along the previous path and they decide whether to terminate or not.
+If a node terminates, the parent's termination function is called.
+Therefore the state moves from $s'_{o,j+1,u} \to s'_{o,j,u}$ with probability $\beta_{j+1}(s_{o,j+1})$.
+At some level $l+1$, node $o^{1:l}$ does not terminate, with probability $1-\beta_{l}(s_{o,l})$ and the mode changes back to $d$, i.e. $s'_{o,l,u} \to s'_{o,l,d}$.
+Then the downward execution applies as before until a new primitive action is selected by some $o'^{1:N-1}$.
+Given this rule $\Delta$, we derive the associated graph representation as shown in \cref{treehocfigure1}.

-What was described above was essentially the rule $\Delta$ of HOC as a CN.
-Therefore, with the exception of the very first execution of the model, where the root starts and a primitive action is applied by a leaf node, the actions of $\Pi$ or \textbf{execution paths} (Definition \ref{execpathdfn}) are paths with two phases.
-The first from the bottom of the tree to some level upward and the second downward to the bottom. \begin{rmk} As discussed above, an execution path in HOC changes the environment state at the beginning as the first option is a leaf option.
-This is inconsistent with the Definition \ref{execpathdfn} and to apply our Theorem \ref{CNPGT}, the execution path needs to \textit{end} at a primitive action.
-This means an execution path should start at $s_{o,N-1,u}$ and end at $s'_{o,N-1,u}$.
-However, this is a simple technicality that is resolved easily (see \ref{hocpgt_rederived_app}). \end{rmk}